 Posted: by Allison

-Perhaps one of the most infuriating scenarios a business can find themselves in when establishing payment processing is being labeled as “high-risk.”
+Perhaps one of the most infuriating scenarios a business can find themselves in when establishing payment processing is being labeled as “high risk.”
 Not only is it confusing, but the reality can be very frustrating.
-Instead of being able to utilize familiar merchant providers like Square and Stripe, high-risk business owners will be directed to smaller, less familiar companies to secure payment processing.
+Instead of being able to utilize familiar merchant providers like Square and Stripe, high risk business owners will be directed to smaller, less familiar online payment processing companies.
 Although a popular industry, subscription hits some of the practices that traditional banks find risky.
 This leads to high risk credit card processing becoming the requirement in order to support transactions for subscription and continuity businesses.

 When prospective processing banks are evaluating the associated risk of accepting a new merchant account, there is a lot of criteria that is weighed.